 O ( Out ): It's an analog output signal from the sensor.

-TestPin: It's solely for simulation purposes, we don't have this pin in real IR sensor.
+TestPin: It's solely for simulation purposes, we don't have this pin in a real IR sensor.

-If we change the value of TestPin from 0V to 5V then that means obstacle is coming close.
+If we change the value of TestPin from 0V to 5V then that means the obstacle is coming close.

 Adding Sensor's Hex File

-Click on the Browse button and add IRProximitySensorTEP.HEX file here, as shown in below figure:
+Click on the Browse button and add IRProximitySensorTEP.HEX file here, as shown in the below figure:

 Proteus Simulation of IR Proximity Sensor

-Using this variable resistance, we can change voltage on Test Pin.
+Using this variable resistance, we can change the voltage on Test Pin.

-- So, let's have a look at How output value will change, when we change the voltage on TestPin.
+So, let's have a look at How the output value will change when we change the voltage on TestPin.

-At the Output Pin, I have placed an LC filter, that's also not required in real hardware implementation.
+At the Output Pin, I have placed an LC filter, which is also not required in real hardware implementation.

-I have shown three different scenarios in above figure:
+I have shown three different scenarios in the above figure:

-In the first image, variable resistor is at 100%, thus providing 0V at TestPin.
-That's why, we got 0V at Output and hence no obstacle detected.
+In the first image, the variable resistor is at 100%, thus providing 0V at TestPin.
+That's why we got 0V at Output and hence no obstacle detected.

-In the second image, variable resistor is around 50%, thus providing around 2.5V at TestPin.
+In the second image, the variable resistor is around 50%, thus providing around 2.5V at TestPin.
 So, we are getting around 2.5V at Output and hence obstacle detected in close range.

-In the third image, variable resistor is around 0%, thus providing around 5V at TestPin.
+In the third image, the variable resistor is around 0%, thus providing around 5V at TestPin.
 So, we are getting around 5V at Output and hence obstacle's just in front of the sensor.

-I have placed this simulation in above zip file, so play with it and don't forget to add the Sensor's Hex File.
+I have placed this simulation in the above zip file, so play with it and don't forget to add the Sensor's Hex File.